 Professor George Jeronimidis, Director of the Centre of Biomimetics at the University of Reading, joined the Programme in 2002, bringing his long experience of the analysis of biological systems and the application of abstracted principles to the design and development of engineering structures and material systems across a range of scales and industries.

-Since 2019 the programme is led by Dr. Elif Erdine, who is joined by Milad Showkatbakhsh, Alican Sungur, Eleana Polychronaki, Abhinav Chaudhary, and Lorenzo Santelli.
+Since 2019 the programme is led by Dr. Elif Erdine, who is joined by Milad Showkatbakhsh, Eleana Polychronaki, Felipe Oeyen, and Lorenzo Santelli.
 Teaching faculty in EmTech are a diverse group of architects and researchers with specialisations in computational tool making and complex modelling.

 The programme is structured around two distinct phases.
 Phase 1 runs for the first two terms of the academic year and provides an introduction to the principles of complex material and urban systems.
 A series of studio workshops, seminars and design projects are led by EmTech staff and our associated researchers and offer a creative and intellectually rigorous sequence that builds knowledge and skill.
 It concludes with guiding students through the formation of a detailed proposal for an original architectural inquiry that is to be pursued in the Dissertation.